 What You May Not Know About Food Storage

 I’ve been thinking about discussing with my readers what you may not know about food storage.
-You may be aware of the many factors that go into an effective food storage plan, or maybe you’re not.
-Either way, someone may be able to use this information to helo them in their journey.
-You may think the items I’m talking about today have a long-term shelf-life.
-It’s just the opposite, these foods have a very short shelf-life.
+You may know the many factors that go into an adequate food storage plan, or maybe you’re not up to speed.
+Either way, someone may be able to use this information to help them in their journey.
+You may think the items I’m discussing today have a long-term shelf-life.
+It’s just the opposite; these foods have a very short shelf-life.

-It’s frustrating to me when people think if they add flour to a Mylar bag with some oxygen absorbers it will extend the shelf-life to 30 years.
-Here’s the deal, please don’t make food storage harder than it is.
-Even Thrive Life, a reputable commercial food storage company, states the shelf-life of their #10 cans of white flour is 5 years unopened and one year if opened.
+It’s frustrating to me when people think that adding flour to a Mylar bag with some oxygen absorbers will extend the shelf life to 30 years.
+Here’s the deal: Please don’t make food storage harder than it is.
+Even Thrive Life, a reputable commercial food storage company, states the shelf life of their #10 cans of white flour is five years unopened and one year if opened.

 Please be aware of the short-term food storage items I have listed below.
+I don’t want you to purchase a large inventory and then see the stored items spoil or go to waste.
 There are many more I could write about, but let’s start with these.
-Keep in mind that these are suggested time frames, if you smell an unfamiliar, strange, or unique odor you don’t recognize as you open or use the product, please discard it.
-When in doubt, throw it out, let’s stay well.
+Keep in mind that these are suggested time frames.
+If you smell an unfamiliar, strange, or unique odor you don’t recognize as you open or use the product, please discard it.
+When in doubt, throw it out.
+Let’s stay well and follow smart food safety steps to avoid the chance of food poisoning.

 What You May Not Know About Food Storage